-Celebrate the journey by taking a whale watching tour near Reykjavik and then pamper ourselves with a dip in the therapeutic natural hot spring pools at Blue Lagoon.
+Celebrate the journey by taking a whale watching tour near Reykjavik and then pamper ourselves with a dip in the therapeutic hot spring pools at Blue Lagoon.

 Take in the beautiful town of Reykjavik one last time before boarding flights home.